HannahIgboke/Pizza-runner-Business-analysis/README.md

 P.S:This is challenge 2 — [Pizza runner](https://8weeksqlchallenge.com/case-study-2/) of the [8 Weeks SQL Challenge](https://8weeksqlchallenge.com/getting-started/) by Danny Ma.

 ## Problem statement
-In order for pizza runner to better direct its runners and optimize operations, it requires insights and recommendations on the following focus areas:
+In order for Pizza Runner to **better direct its runners and optimize operations**, it requires insights and recommendations on the following focus areas:
 - Pizza Metrics
 - Runner and Customer Experience
 - Ingredient Optimisation